kumarsecurityfocal/probeops-backend/docs/DEPLOYMENT_AWS.md

 ### 6. Scaling Options

 For higher traffic, you can:
-- Increase WORKERS in .env.prod (e.g., set to number of CPU cores + 1)
+- Increase WORKERS in .env.backend (the start.sh script will automatically calculate optimal value based on CPU cores)
 - Adjust DB_POOL_SIZE based on expected concurrent connections
 - Consider running multiple instances behind a load balancer
 - Use Auto Scaling groups in AWS
+- Enable MAX_REQUESTS and MAX_REQUESTS_JITTER settings to prevent memory leaks

 ### 7. Maintenance